serilog-contrib/Serilog.Sinks.MicrosoftTeams.Alternative/Updating.md

 ## How to update the package

 1. Add your changes.
-2. Update Ghostdoc documentation.
+2. Update version using a Git tag.
-3. Update versions in `Serilog.Sinks.MicrosoftTeams.csproj`.
+3. Run `build.bat` to build the project and copy the files to the `Nuget` folder.
-4. Run `build.bat` to build the project and copy the files to the `Nuget` folder.
+4. Adjust the `package.nuspec`.
-5. Adjust the `package.nuspec`.
+5. Update the depemdencies in the `package.nuspec` file if needed.
 6. Copy the `Readme.md` file to the `Nuget` folder.
 7. Run `pack.bat` to build the Nuget package.